StegSchreck/AngularCV/DEPLOYMENT_ON_UBERSPACE.md

 </p>

 # AngularCV
+After you forked this project and adjusted it to your needs (configured with your data), you might want to deploy it in order to make it available to everyone.

 ## Deployment on Uberspace
-I am also using [Uberspace](https://uberspace.de/) for private purposes.
+I am using [Uberspace](https://uberspace.de/) for private purposes.
 This is a lightweight server where you can pay as you like.
 The recommendation is to pay about 5 - 10 € per month, minimum is 1 € per month.
 They have a good [wiki](https://wiki.uberspace.de/start) (but only in German so far) for most of the needs you might have.

 In order to deploy AngularCV to Uberspace, you will have to perform the following steps: